back

 To better understand how any given financial decision could impact your credit, it is helpful to know what is included on your credit report and how that information is used to calculate your credit score.

-Your credit report comprises four different types of information reported to each of the credit bureaus.
+Your credit report comprises four different types of information reported to each of the major credit bureaus.
 All of this information gives credit unions, banks, credit card companies, and other financial institutions the details they need to approve or deny you for financial products and services.

 Personally Identifiable Information

 The PII section is not used to determine your credit risk but rather to connect your identity to the information in the report.
-It includes your full name, your address, your date of birth, your Social Security Number, and your employment information.
-Most of these details are gleaned from applications you’ve made in the past for a loan or credit card.
+It includes:

 Credit Accounts